Art Deco watch

 In keeping with the angular aesthetic of Art Deco, watches from the period were more often made with rectangular cases, instead of circular.

 The stepped case is reminiscent of Art Deco skyscrapers.
 When New York enacted the first zoning law in America in 1916 to regulate the construction of skyscrapers, it mandated that the front walls of buildings at the street line be limited to a specified height.
-Above that height, buildings were required to be set back behind an inclined plane, allowing the sun to reach the street.
+Above that height, buildings were required to be set back behind an inclined plane, allowing sunlight to reach the street.
 Architects responded by designing the upper levels as tiered steps, as can be seen on the Paramount Building, among many others, and thus setbacks became a defining characteristic of Art Deco architecture.
 Egyptian and Mayan pyramids were also an influence, as archaeological excavations such as the 1922 discovery of the tomb of Tutankhamun fuelled the public's fascination with ancient and exotic cultures.

 The watches of the Art Deco era were much smaller, on par with today's womens watches.
 In order to fit the mechanical movement into such a small case, watchmakers employed protrusions on the side of the case.
 Just as stepped architecture was a design made out of necessity, so were the stepped cases of Art Deco watches.

 The dial was designed by Louise Fili, author of Euro Deco: Graphic Design Between the Wars and several other books on Art Deco.
 The numerals are hand-lettered in her signature style, just as watches from the Art Deco period often featured specially commissioned fonts.
-We have previously collaborated with her before on our Monogram W pocket square.
+We have previously collaborated with her on our Monogram W pocket square.

 The sunburst is a common Art Deco motif representing exuberance and optimism in the Machine Age.
 The Chrysler Building, considered the finest Art Deco skyscraper, prominently features a sunburst crown, which is also showcased on our Chrysler Building tie clip.